peasantsboot/GuidelinesExercise/exercises/ex2/README.md

 <br>![image](/exercises/ex2/images/02-35-OpenSecondTrace.png)

 10. In the trace, you should now see that the idempotent local integration process **Send message to receiver** was skipped.
-Furthermore, in the local integration process **Send reply** the upper path has been carried out defining the message response in case of a duplicate.
+Furthermore, in the local integration process **Send reply** the upper route has been carried out defining the message response in case of a duplicate.

 <br>![image](/exercises/ex2/images/02-36-Trace4SecondMessage.png)